 * Allow flavors to develop in refrigeration for a couple days.

-* After 2 days taste your suzuke to see if the flavor is strong enough.
+* After two days, taste your suzuke to see if the flavor is strong enough.
 If you like them stronger, wait longer before serving.

-The same pickling solution that is used for the daikon can be used for the scallions and the ginger.
+Scallion and ginger take the same pickling solution as the daikon.
 I lightly salt the ginger and squeeze out the moisture after 15 minutes before using the pickling solution.

-There are many other types of tsukemono including shoyuzuke- preserved in a soy sauce, nukazuke- fermented in rice bran, misozuke- miso paste pickling, kasuzuke- pickled in sake lees.
+Many other types of tsukemono including shoyuzuke- preserved in a soy sauce; nukazuke- fermented in rice bran; misozuke- miso paste pickling; and kasuzuke- pickled in sake lees.

 Pickling in Japan is truly a culinary art.
 Not only do they taste great with many different flavors, they are beautiful to look at when presented for a meal.
-Often the tsukemono are presented with many different colors and are cut differently to give a different appearance as well.
+Often Japanese cooks present their tsukemono with many different colors and cut the vegetables differently to give a different appearance as well.

-Vegetables that are commonly pickled include daikon radish, carrot, cucumber, japanese eggplant, cabbage, asian greens, burdock, lotus root, turnip, ginger, shallots, scallions and sour plums.
-Of course many other items are pickled as well.
+Commonly pickled vegetables include daikon radishes, carrots, cucumber, japanese eggplants, cabbage, asian greens, burdock, lotus root, turnips, ginger, shallots, scallions and sour plums.
+Of course traditional cooks pickle many other items as well.